kottamamrutha/BRMS/README.md

 ----AddTrip which is executed when addTrip.jsp is submitted <br>
 ----UpdateTrip which is executed when editTrip.jsp is submitted <br>
 ----DeleteTrip which is executed when deleteTrip.jsp is submitted <br>
-----ShowTrip which is executed and transfers the control to showBatches2.jsp when showTrip.jsp is submitted<br>
+----ShowTrip which is executed  when showTrip.jsp is submitted<br>